Athlantes/SimpleOptimizer/README.md

-Certainly!
-Here's a sample description for your GitHub repository:

----

-# Windows 10 Optimizer
+# Athi's Simple Optimizer

 ## Overview

-Welcome to the Windows 10 Optimizer – a lightweight and user-friendly console application designed to streamline and optimize the performance of your Windows 10 system.
+Welcome to the Athi's Simple Optimizer – a lightweight and user-friendly console application designed to streamline and optimize the performance of your Windows 10 system.
 This tool is perfect for users who want a hassle-free way to enhance their system's efficiency without delving into complex settings.

 ## Features